shimohq/redis-scan/README.md

 # redis-scan
-Scan redis keys with pattern and do something to them
+Scan redis keys with pattern and do something to them, Aliyun redis cluster is supported.

 ## install
 ```